maestroi/NimiqDockerPool/README.md

 A mining pool client is implemented in [Nimiq Core](https://github.com/nimiq-network/core/tree/master/src/main/generic/miner).
 Created with love by Nimiq, and DockerPool with SushiPool.

-## Architecture
-The pool server consists of three parts which communicate through a common Mariadb database (schema see `sql/create.sql`)
-* The pool **server** interacts with clients and verifies their shares.
-There can be multiple pool server instances.
-* The pool **service** computes client rewards using a PPLNS reward system.
-* The pool **payout** processes automatic payouts above a certain user balance and payout requests.

-While the server(s) and the service are designed to run continuously, the pool payout has to be executed whenever a payout is desired.

 ## WARNING
 By Running a miningpool you are handeling nimiq currency for your users please handle with care!